 So you need to have a collection of fun mugs!
 I personally love handmade, heavy-duty pottery mugs.
 I get all mine from Made In Jerome Pottery in Jerome, Arizona.
 They do not, however, have an e-commerce website.

 But if I HAD to pick another one, I want this one!

 When I was pregnant with Little Bean in 2020, I had a whole HOST of weird, uncomfortable, scary symptoms.
 Blood pressure, blood sugar, and all labs came back fine so my midwife was understandably puzzled and concerned.
 She sent me to a perinatologist (specialist) who chatted with me for 15 minutes and declared me massively dehydrated, ordered me to drink 120 ounces of water a day (a gallon), and sent me on my way.

 I was MASSIVELY dehydrated.

 So I’ve been on a quest to hydrate OTHERS as well.
-Here are my top three picks for getting in the water:
+Here are my top four picks for getting in the water:

 Not gonna lie, these have a pretty mild flavor so I usually double up.
 They offer the salt, sugar, and magnesium a body needs WITHOUT artificial sweeteners or stevia, artificial colors, or a ton of other crap.